-We have audited the consolidated and separate financial statements of Nu-World Holdings Limited and its subsidiaries (the group) set out on pages 46 to 82 which comprise the statements of financial position as at 31 August 2017, the statements of profit or loss and other comprehensive income, the statements of changes in equity and the statements of cash flows for the year then ended, and notes to the consolidated and separate financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Nu-World Holdings Limited set out on pages 58 to 92 which comprise the statement of financial position as at 31 August 2019, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of the group as at 31 August 2017, and its consolidated and separate financial performance and consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the group as at 31 August 2019, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.